zhy2002/neutron/readme.md

   - parser chain for leaf nodes
   - React i18n
 - create layout components
-- implement partial load/unload examples
-  - e.g. data on a screen is not loaded when it is not visited - lazy loading of node hierarchy
-- add JEST tests
 - link to other documents; display linked documents as accordion or auto complete
 - implement server side validation/translation